What are the worst camping mistakes you can make?

 By taking into account all these items, you will undoubtedly have a fantastic time in the Wilds.
 Whether you’re camping in a campground, state or national Park, or off-grid, these items are essential for a great camping experience.
 Many of these items are common sense but require you to research to determine precisely what is needed for your best tenting experience.

-Bring a great first aid kit.
+Bring a great first aid kit to avoid Camping Mistakes.

 You never know when accidents will happen.
 From a burn while cooking dinner, bee stings, scrapes, and cuts, or multiple insect bites, a good first aid kit will help you to head in the right direction.